Ivan Sirko: Early life and origin

 Further, Mytsyik in his book states that Sirko probably was not of Cossack heritage, but rather of the Ukrainian (Ruthenian) Orthodox szlachta.
 Mytsyik points out that a local Podilian nobleman, Wojciech Sirko, married a certain Olena Kozynska sometime in 1592.
 Also in official letters the Polish administration referred to Sirko as urodzonim, implying a native-born Polish subject.
 Mytsyik states that Sirko stood about 174–176 cm tall and had a birthmark on the right side of the lower lip, a detail which Ilya Repin failed to depict in his artwork when he used General Dragomirov as a model of Otaman Sirko.
 Mytsyik also recalls the letter of the Field Hetman of the Crown John III Sobieski (later king of Poland) which referred to Sirko as:

 A very quiet, noble, polite [man], and has ... great trust among Cossacks.

 According to Ivan Sobchenko, Sirko's father was Dmitry Sirko, which correlates with Ivan Sirko's patronymic name (Dmytrovych).
 Sobchenko states that Dmitry Sirko was a Ukrainian Cossack from Murafa, elected as ataman of Murafa sotnia of the Bratslav regiment.
 Ivan Sirko was born in nobility before his family lost its right to gentry.

 It's generally accepted that Ivan Sirko was of Ukrainian ethnicity.
-However, Paul Robert Magocsi states in his book that Ivan Sirko was a Ukrainian Cossack of Romanian origin.
+However, Paul Robert Magocsi states in his book that Ivan Sirko was a Ukrainian Cossack of Moldavian origin.
 Sirko's father is identified as a Ukrainian of either Ruthenian or Cossack Orthodox nobility.
-Sirko's mother is identified as a native of Podolia, but information about her exact ethnic background is scarce, possibly having Romanian origin.
+Sirko's mother is identified as a native of Podolia, but information about her exact ethnic background is scarce, possibly having Moldavian origin.